hycis/TensorGraph/README.md

             _, loss_train = sess.run([train_op, train_cost], feed_dict={X_ph:X, y_ph:y})
 ```

-for a full example on [tensorgraph on horovod](./examples/multi_gpus_horovod.py)
+for a full example on [tensorgraphx on horovod](./examples/multi_gpus_horovod.py)

 -----
-### How TensorGraph Works?
+### How TensorGraphX Works?
-In TensorGraph, we defined three types of nodes
+In TensorGraphX, we defined three types of nodes

 1. StartNode : for inputs to the graph
 2. HiddenNode : for putting sequential layers inside